AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/tips-tricks-and-troubleshooting/powerpoint-with-video.md

 product-area: documents
 navigation-topic: tips-tricks-and-troubleshooting-proofing-within-workfront
 title: Proof a PowerPoint with an embedded video
 description: You can review a proof for a PowerPoint with an embedded video using the Desktop Proofing Viewer.
 author: Courtney
 feature: Digital Content and Documents
+exl-id: b648e273-8062-492d-91b0-2333da095fc5
 ---
 # Proof a PowerPoint with an embedded video

 You can review a proof for a PowerPoint with an embedded video using the Desktop Proofing Viewer.